-Catan game is a multiplayer board game created by Klaus Teuber.
-It was previously known as The Settlers of Catan or just Settlers.
-Die Siedler von Catan was initially published in Germany in 1995 by Franckh-Kosmos Verlag.
+Catan is a two to four player board game in which players strive to acquire resources and construct the largest cities on the fictitious island of Catan.
+It takes about an hour to finish the game.
 Players assume the role of settlers, aiming to establish and expand their lands while trading and gathering resources.
-As their settlements grow, players earn victory points; the first player to attain a certain amount of victory points, usually, 10, wins.
+As their settlements grow, players earn victory points.
+The first player to attain a certain amount of victory points, usually, 10, wins.

 How to Play Catan Game?

 Let us see how to play Catan below.